How to kite in League of Legends: A complete orb walking guide

 Test different attack move behaviors

-You can easily kite an enemy by using your mouse’s right-click.
-This’ll be less than ideal in most cases, however, since you’ll need to continually move your mouse to click on the ground and then on your enemy constantly, which will be tiring.
+Although you can kite an enemy by using your mouse’s right-click, it will be less than ideal in most cases.
+That said, it will be a tiring process since you’ll need to continually move your mouse to click on the ground and then on your enemy constantly.
 Alongside the extra effort, you’ll also have a higher chance of misclicking, disrupting your kiting flow in the process.

 Most professional players prefer using the attack-move command compared to the method above.
 The standard version of this command is key-bound to “A” by default, and you can experiment with different versions of it to see the one that fits your playstyle.